Glad you approved of the book - and welcome to the pedants' club.

 Thank you for taking the time to put this together.

 This information and simple rule is brilliant, in school I never grasped the rule for the possessive apostrophe but took to the German language like a duck to water, I wish somebody had shown me the connection between the two.

 Babcock International Group

 Just to say, I found your apostrophe guide so, so useful.
 I'm a creative writer and I've spent quite a lot of money on three years of university.
 They covered punctuation in about an hour and I was still left totally confused by some of the apostrophe rules.
-You've just managed to explain something in ten minutes that my entire education has failed to for 18 or so years.
+You've just managed to explain something in a few minutes that my entire education has failed to for 18 or so years.

 examples and post test are fantastic